50 million people stuck in modern slavery: UN

 A report published by former UN rights chief Michelle Bachelet on August 31 said more information was needed, but that labour schemes in the region appeared to be discriminatory and to "involve elements of coercion."

-Monday's report welcomed China last month having ratified the ILO Forced Labour Convention, creating "renewed momentum for cooperation with the government and social partners to pursue these issues (and) to combat forced labour."
+Monday's report welcomed China last month having ratified the ILO Forced Labour Convention.

+This means "they will start to report on the situation of the Uyghurs, and that will give us new opportunities to have access and to go deeper into the situation in that regard," Ryder told AFP.

+He acknowledged that the discussion about labour rights in Xinjiang was "not an easy conversation, ... but obviously it's a very important one."